-A 't' notation must be used where a learner demonstrates any achievement against a criterion less than the standard specified for the 'C' rating assurance processes and assessment information.
+A 't' notation must be used where a learner demonstrates any achievement against a criterion less than the standard specified for the 'C' rating.

 A 'z' notation is to be used where a learner provides no evidence of achievement at all.